Xceptance/xlt-documentation/content/en/load-testing/Quick Start/40-run-a-test.md

 com.xceptance.xlt.mastercontroller.testSuitePath = <posters-simple-loadtest-suite>
 ```

-Then navigate to `<xlt>\bin` and start the mastercontroller (MC) in auto mode with an embedded agentcontroller (so the load generators come up on your local machine without any extra configuration work).
+Then navigate to `<xlt>/bin` and start the mastercontroller (MC) in auto mode with an embedded agentcontroller (so the load generators come up on your local machine without any extra configuration work).

 ```bash
 $ ./mastercontroller.sh -auto -embedded -comment "My first test run"